austintwang/finemo_gpu/README.md

 #### Additional notes

 - The `-a/--alpha` controls the sensitivity of the hit-calling algorithm, with higher values resulting in fewer but more confident hits.
 This parameter represents the minimum correlation between a query contribution score window and a CWM to be considered a hit.
 The default value of 0.7 typically works well for chromatin accessiblity data.
 ChIP-Seq data may require a lower value (e.g. 0.6).
 - The `-t/--cwm-trim-threshold` parameter sets the maximum relative contribution score in trimmed-out CWM flanks.
 If you find that motif flanks are being trimmed too aggressively, consider lowering this value.
-However, a too-high value may result in closely-spaced motif instances being missed.
+However, a too-low value may result in closely-spaced motif instances being missed.
 - Set `-b/--batch-size` to the largest value your GPU memory can accommodate. **If you encounter GPU out-of-memory errors, try lowering this value.**
 - Legacy TFMoDISCo H5 files can be updated to the newer TFMoDISCo-lite format with the `modisco convert` command found in the [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite/tree/main) package.